repairvision/repairvision.github.io/_pages/evaluation/index.md

    * The data set can be found at [org.eclipse.git_resolved.7z](https://github.com/repairvision/repairvision/blob/master/data.evaluation/org.eclipse.git_2018-08-22/org.eclipse.git_resolved.7z)
 1. We identified the corresponding (considered to be the same) model elements between the models of every evolution step and store each model element with an unique identifier.
    * The data set can be found at [org.eclipse.git.matched.7z](https://github.com/repairvision/repairvision/blob/master/data.evaluation/org.eclipse.git_2018-08-22/org.eclipse.git.matched.7z)
 1. We validated and reduced the data set to those model histories that contain resolved inconsistencies.
-The also analyzed and stored the traces for each inconsistency in an additional history file.
+We also analyzed and stored the traces for each inconsistency in an additional history file.
    * The data set can be found at [org.eclipse.git.reduced.7z](https://github.com/repairvision/repairvision/blob/master/data.evaluation/org.eclipse.git_2018-08-22/org.eclipse.git.reduced.7z)